citation-style-language/documentation/variants/citeproc-js-csl.rst

   between jurisdictions.

-* Media-neutral/universal cites, and possibly traditional cites as well, need to treat the court and its division separately in some styles (composing a single "reporter" string that encapsulates both) and separately in others (with court and division rendered in separate locations).
-This is a hard problem.
+* Media-neutral/universal cites, and possibly traditional cites as well, need to treat the court and its division as a unit in some styles (composing a single "reporter" string that encapsulates both) and separately in others (with court and division rendered in separate locations).
+This is a hard problem with only messy solutions if the data is spread across multiple fields.

 * Media-neutral/universal cites need to play well with traditional cites when rendered in parallel.
 About the only thing we can depend